Fall 2022 Official Club Rides:

 - You do NOT need a TT bike to join.
 Road bikes are preferred.

-- Friday Fun Ride: 5:30 pm – Entry-level riding.
-The slowest rider dictates the pace (within reason of course).
-No/seldom major climbs, regroup frequently, have fun.
-10-25 miles, depending on crowd.
+- Lev Katreczko & Max Battaglia will be hosting an entry-level ride!
+The slowest rider dictates the pace (within reason).
+No major climbs, regroup frequently, have fun.
+10-25 miles, depending on the crowd.
 No one gets dropped; if someone needs to turn back, an experienced member of the group will ride with you.
+Route

 - Tuesday Night Racing (TNR).
 An informal weekly road race, usually with A and B categories, organized by members of the Finger Lakes Cycling Club (FLCC).
 Group training rides usually start in April, with racing beginning on the first Tuesday in May.
 The event alternates between a flat and hilly route, and meets between 5 and 6 pm (depending on daylight) at East Hill Plaza; see the FLCC listserv for more info.
 When fall arrives, TNR switches to cross practice at the Swandrome at Swan Cycles. *Please note, TNR is not sponsored by the club, ride at your own risk

 - Friday Fun Ride.
 A casual one-hour recovery ride on a flat route, with the pace dictated by the slowest rider; these rides are a great time to meet other members of the club, especially those with different abilities and different disciplines.
 The club organizes these rides in the fall semester, but anyone is encouraged to coordinate a Friday Fun Ride at other times of the year

 - Saturday Fast Ride.
 9:30 am at Community Corners 36 miles, <1,000ft elevation gain, 20mph average pace.
 Contact Brian Hwang in the GroupMe for more info.